PRODYNA-YASM/yasm-api-go/docs/CertificationAPI.md

 ## MoveCertification

-> CertificationDetails MoveCertification(ctx, organizationId, certificateId).Execute()
+> CertificationDetails MoveCertification(ctx, certificationId, organizationId).Execute()

 Move a Certification to an Organization